Dry ski slope: Recent materials

-A type of Enoki mushroom dry ski slope surface from China.
+Enoki mushrooms are used to make dry ski slope surfaces in China.
 Countless thin strips with round balls on the top, resembling a mushroom-like shape, make the surface of the run-in slopes of the Training Centre airbag jumps differently from other dry slope surfaces in terms of sliding effect and safety.
 Its structure, friction, elasticity, safety protection, and simulation effect provide an ideal surface for airbag beginners and high-performance athletes.
 The surface allows the rider to either carve or skid to aid in speed control or line choice.
 It is possible to turn on the surface quite well, but the aim is to maintain a low edge angle and make small adjustments to create speed or set your line.
 This type of dry ski mat appeared for the first time at a FIS World Cup competition.

 Ski and board preparation

 Dry slope users often improve the performance of their equipment by using the hardest grade of ski wax.
 The wax wears off quickly, however, and must be renewed after one or two sessions.
 At least one company makes a hard wax that is intended for use on dry slopes.
 Some users apply aerosol furniture polish or other can-based products to the bases of their skis or boards as the silicone oil it contains is reputed to reduce friction.
 Other substances, such as dishwashing liquid, are sometimes used.